SheathedBlade/The-World-of-Luciradis/content/Characters/Saria Pulse.md

 ![[saria-refsheet.webp]]
 _Credit: @8Ovjfg8YRwM7qXz_

 Saria, as a daughter to the dragons, has very noticeable draconic features, including her pitch-black scales covering small portions of her pale skin.
 In addition, black horns protrude from the top of her head, with a tail reaching the length of her legs.
+The tail has vibrant fins near the base.
 Despite this, however, she takes on a human-dominated appearance.
 Saria has long, flowing platinum blonde hair with natural red highlights, along with teal eyes.

 Saria has an athletic build, no doubt due to her training as a vanguard.
 Her bust size is F/G (US/JP), so she does have a slightly voluptuous and curvy appearance.
 She bears a love crest near her abdominal area, which Saria tells us it's as proof of her and [[Arzen Lynos|Arzen's]] affection and love for each other.